sirixdb/sirix-python-client/README.md

 ### The home of the SirixDB python client

-This is currently a work in progress.
+This package is currently in alpha stage.

 The python client supports both sync and async programs.

+The api docs can be found (here)[https://pysirix.readthedocs.io/].
-The api docs can be built with the following:
+The api docs can also be built locally with the following:
 ```bash
 cd docs
 make html